Coronavirus / Covid-19

 The area is also full of historic interest, including the Wallace Monument, which is immediately adjacent to the campus, and of course Stirling Castle, which rises majestically above the city and outrivals its counterpart in Edinburgh as a place to visit.

 The facilities on campus are excellent and those we will be using are all located in two buildings that are about ten minutes' walk from each other.
 Accommodation will be at the Stirling Court Hotel, which is owned by the university and is on the campus.
-The rooms are all doubles and available for single or double occupancy.
-The university has made these available to us for the same price that they would normally charge guests for student rooms.
+Most of the rooms are doubles with queen-size beds.
+These are available for single or double occupancy.
+In addition there are six twin rooms.
+The university has made the rooms in the hotel available to us for the same price that they would normally charge guests for student rooms.
 This is very good value for hotel accommodation in this location.
+They are also offering rooms at the same discounted rate to those who wish to extend their stay by making their own bookings for the Thursday night before the AOG and the Monday and Tuesday nights after.

 The place where we will be having our evening meals and entertainment is airy and spacious, in an elevated position with a wonderful view of the Wallace Monument.
 The venues for the AGM and RAP session are located in the same building.